AddyRdz/korilla/README.md

 1. Fork and clone this repository.
 1. Change into the new directory.
 1. Install dependencies (`npm i` or `npm install`).
-1. Check out to a new branch with `git checkout -b dev`.
 1. Fulfill the listed requirements.

 Unless otherwise stated, assignments are due the next class day by 10 am ET.

 ## Requirements

 Follow the steps below and finish all parts.
-If you have extra time, finish the Stretch Goal as well.
+If you have extra time, finish the Stretch Goals as well.

 Your application must compile without syntax errors and load in the browser.
 If there are errors you can't solve, comment them out and explain what you think is wrong.